We all want to be happy.

 Each patient received treatment for 16 weeks (4 months) under the supervision of the researchers and professional staff.
 At the end of the treatment period, the researchers were surprised to find that all three treatments delivered essentially equal results.

 Treating depression with exercise was just as effective as medication, and vice versa.
 Furthermore, combining the two treatments yielded the same success rate as doing either one individually.

 But then the researchers decided to track the long–term progress of each patient and this is where the study gets really interesting…

-Exercise and Depression: The Long–Term Impact
+Exercise for Depression: The Long-Term Impact

 After 16 weeks of treatment, there were 83 patients (spread evenly across all three groups) that were declared in remission and free from depression.